jonbra/Pathogen-Archive/README.md

-# Virus Genome Sequence Database
+# Hepatitis A Genome Sequence Database

-A full-stack application for managing, analyzing, and exploring viral genome sequences.
+A full-stack application for managing, analyzing, and exploring Hepatitis A virus genome sequences.
 Features include sequence upload, metadata-based search, multiple sequence alignment (MSA), and phylogenetic analysis.

 ## Table of Contents